NordicPlayground/nrf-knx-iot/doc/knxiot_release_notes.rst

 Added:

 * Initial support for current (April'2023) implementation of KNX IoT Point API stack on the top of nRF Connect SDK.
-* Light Switch Sensor and Actuator demos.
+* Light Switch Sensor and Light Switch Actuator demos.
 * Documentation preview for development needs.